2023 Sustainable Development Report

 The Chocolate Museum

 Since its opening in 1993, the Chocolate Museum in Cologne has been a unique place dedicated to the history and culture of cocoa and chocolate.
-For over 30 years, the museum has been inspiring visitors with its extensive exhibition, which illustrates and brings to life the entire process from the cocoa harvest to processing and the final chocolate product.
-There is no other museum in the world that has such a comprehensive collection and presentation of the history of cocoa and chocolate.
+For over 30 years, the museum has delighted visitors with its extensive exhibition, which brings the entire process—from the cocoa harvest through processing to the final product, chocolate—to life in a vivid and interactive way.
+No other museum in the world offers such a comprehensive collection and presentation of the history of cocoa and chocolate.

-The journey that our visitors take with us begins in the ancient cultures of Central and South America, where cocoa was considered a sacred plant, and ends in the present day, when chocolate has become a popular industrial product worldwide.
-Our exhibition not only presents the production of chocolate, but also sheds light on the influence of cocoa cultivation on the living conditions of people in the countries where it is grown.
+The journey our visitors embark on here begins with the ancient cultures of Central and South America, where cacao was considered a sacred plant, and ends in the present day, when chocolate has become a globally popular industrial product.
+Our exhibition not only showcases the production of chocolate but also highlights the impact of cacao cultivation on the living conditions of people in the producing countries.

-Guided tours such as "100% chocolate", "Discovering the secret of chocolate" or "Sustainable and fair - chocolate and cocoa!" give our visitors the opportunity to delve deeper into the world of chocolate.
-With delicious samples and numerous interactive elements, we create a special connection between enjoyment and knowledge.
-Our aim is to show visitors that behind the sweet temptation of chocolate lies a complex, often challenging reality that combines social, environmental and economic aspects.
-In 2023, around 75,000 visitors took part in a total of 3,100 museum tours.
+Guided tours such as “100% Chocolate,” “Unraveling the Mystery of Chocolate,” and “Sustainable and Fair—Chocolate and Cocoa!” give our visitors the opportunity to delve deeper into the world of chocolate.
+With delicious tastings and numerous interactive elements, we create a special connection between enjoyment and knowledge.
+Our goal is to show visitors that behind the sweet temptation of chocolate lies a complex, often challenging reality that intertwines social, environmental, and economic aspects.
+In 2023, approximately 75,000 visitors took part in a total of 3,100 museum tours.

 Redesign of our exhibition